-In September 1989, the Company completed the acquisition of Interleaf France, S.A. for approximately \$7 million from Compagnie Financiere du Scribe ("CFS").
-In September of 1989, the Company sold 428,572 shares of its Preferred Stock to CFS for approximately \$3 million.
-Mr. Andre Harari, a director of the Company since May, 1991 is Chairman of the Board of Directors, Chief Executive Officer and a controlling shareholder of CFS.
-In September 1989, the Company also sold 1,714,285 shares of its Preferred Stock to a group of investors and funds advised and/or controlled by Advent International Corporation ("Advent") for approximately \$12 million.
-Mr. Sansonetti, a director of the Company at such time, and the current nominee for election by the holders of the Preferred Stock as the Preferred Class I Director, serves as Sr. Vice President of Advent.
-Mr. Harris, who became a director of the Company in March, 1990 and is a current nominee for election by holders of both the Preferred and Common Stock, serves as Sr. Vice President of Advent.
-As of June of 1990, pursuant to adjustments required by the terms of Certificate of Vote Establishing the Preferred Stock, each share of Preferred Stock may be converted into a 1.09375 shares of Common Stock, the conversion rate previously having been 1.
-On or about June 1992, the conversion rate of 1.09375 will be further increased to 1.3437 if the average per share closing price of the Company's Common Stock in the National Market System as reported by NASDAQ over a ten business day period following the public disclosure of the Company's earnings for the fiscal year ending March 31, 1992 is at or below \$12.80.
-In addition to electing the Preferred Class I Director, the holders of the Preferred Stock are entitled to vote the number of shares of Common Stock they would have owned if they had converted their Preferred Stock.
+In September, 1989, the Company completed the acquisition of Interleaf France, S.A. for approximately \$7 million from Compagnie Financiere du Scribe ("CFS").
+In September, 1989, the Company sold 428,572 shares of its Preferred Stock to CFS for approximately \$3 million.
+Mr. Andre Harari, a director of the Company since May, 1991 and a current nominee as a Class II director, is Chairman of the Board of Directors, Chief Executive Officer and controlling shareholder of CFS.
+In September, 1989, the Company also sold 1,714,285 shares of its Preferred Stock to a group of investors and funds advised and/or controlled by Advent International Corporation ("Advent") for approximately \$12 million.
+Mr. Sansonetti, a director of the Company at such time, and a current Preferred Class I Director, serves as Sr. Vice President of Advent.
+Mr. Harris, a director of the Company since March, 1990, also serves as Sr. Vice President of Advent.
+As of June, 1992, pursuant to adjustments required by the terms of Certificate of Vote Establishing the Preferred Stock, each share of Preferred Stock may be converted into a 1.34375 shares of Common Stock, the conversion rate previously having entitled to vote the number of shares of Common Stock they would have owned if they had converted their Preferred Stock.